BrightChamps Logo

 • Linear map: A linear map is a function between two vector spaces that preserves vector addition and scalar multiplication.

-• Applied Linear Algebra: Applied linear algebra uses concepts from both elementary and advanced linear algebra.
+• Applied linear algebra: Applied linear algebra uses concepts from both elementary and advanced linear algebra.
 It involves topics such as QR factorization, Schur’s complement of a matrix, and vector norms.

-• Linear Algebra Formulas
+• Linear algebra formulas

 In linear algebra, formulas are used to simplify expressions and matrices.
 The formulas can be classified into three categories like linear equations, vectors, and matrices.